 Aleid Wolfsen was appointed chair of the Dutch Data Protection Authority (Dutch DPA) in 2016.
 He had previously been a member of the Dutch DPA’s advisory board.
 Prior to his appointment as Dutch DPA chair, Mr Wolfsen held various positions in politics and the judiciary.
+Since 2019 Mr. Wolfsen is also deputy chair of the European Data Protection Board (EDPB).

 CV in brief